 There are 3 LAN connectors on the Control Unit.
-The LAN connector closest to the USB connector is the Service port, e.g. used for accessing the settings of the Control Unit and for connection to an external network, the two leftmost LAN connectors are for connecting other units in a local network.
+The LAN connector closest to the USB connector is the Service port, e.g. used for accessing the settings of the Control Unit and for connection to an external network, the two interconnection LAN ports are for connecting other units in a local network.